lgswa-25t2/milestone/latest/experiments/exp07.md

 The purpose of this experiment is to check whether the Raspberry Pi reports connectivity-related failures (e.g., Wi-Fi disconnect, antenna removal, system lock-up) to our system.
 Additionally, the experiment will confirm whether the Raspberry Pi has a working **heartbeat mechanism**, and whether our system performs **ping-based health checks** to detect failures passively.

+The purpose of this experiment is to measure how much performance is improved when the UI thread and business logic thread are separated as mitigation strategy in [TR2](../2-ArchitecturalDrivers.md#technical-risk-assessment).
+To compare the results, the results of [Exp1](./exp01.md) and [Exp2](./exp02.md), which are performance measurement results that have not been improved, and repeat the same experiment after the implementation is completed to check whether there is a difference.

 ## Status